aerdman1/henryhowler/docs/Families/gene/dan-cindy/recollections-of-a-weakling-1.md

 ---
-title: 'Recollections of a Weakling:'
+title: 'Stories: Recollections of a Weakling:'
 excerpt: >-
   Conflict Resolution as the Youngest of Four Brothers -- Remember by Dan in 2025